February 21, 2002 – 16:00

 "Uh yes, that's me," said Frank, turning his head to look at his friend Victoria.
 "I guess I need to get used to that name?"

 "Yes, and only call her like that when you're among us.
-Never know who's listening and she can't have people knowing her real name.
+We never know who's listening, and she can't have people knowing her real name.
 Names have power, and so does knowledge."

-Hector introduced him to Ralphonse, his father, and to other people in the box.
-Frank sat next to his sister and the game started shortly after.
+Hector introduced him to Ralphonse, his father, and to the other people in the box.
+Frank sat beside his sister, and the game started shortly after.
 He couldn't keep his eyes off Coralis.

 "They lost the following year but it came close," said Victoria.

-"Sure, but they won the year after.
+"Sure, but they won it the following year.
 Last year, they lost in the semi-finals, but I think they'll get it this year," said Hector.

 "Now you see why I insisted you come to a game," said Stephanie.

-"Definitely.
+"Definitively.
 I love it.
 I think I'll want to come again, to be honest.
-I like the feeling of this place, and it makes me realize that movies don't even come close to how your world actually is.
+I like the feeling of this place, and it makes me realize that movies don't even come close to how your world truly is.
 This is still so surreal to me."

 "I often go to my parents to watch the game.
 My dad is a huge fan.
 When the team plays abroad or for some reason, you don't want to drive all the way here, you can come with me when I go there.
 My dad could tell you all about how wrong most movies are when it comes to us," said Victoria.